goldfinch/social-media/README.md

 - Make sure to **Save** it all

-Now, to get long-live access token clikc **Get** button or run `/dev/tasks/SocialMediaToken`
+Now, to get long-live access token click **Get** button or run `/dev/tasks/SocialMediaToken`

 All set to go 🎉

-To fetch posts, run task by clicking the **Sync** button on the same page or jump on `/dev/tasks/SocialMediaSync`
+To fetch posts, run the task by clicking the **Sync** button on the same page or jump on `/dev/tasks/SocialMediaSync`

 #### 5. Set up an Instagram Feed